psychedelic2007/EVOLVE/Data/README.md

-# Genomic Sequences Repository
+# Protein Sequences Repository

 ## Overview
-This repository contains raw genomic sequences for multiple species, organized into separate directories.
+This repository contains raw and preprocessed protein sequences for multiple species, organized into separate directories.
 Each directory corresponds to a specific virus or bacterial species and contains raw sequence data for further analysis.

 ## Directory Structure
 The repository is structured as follows: